Terms And Conditions For Vendors

-Buyers Premium at a rate of 15% plus VAT on the hammer price is payable by the buyers of all lots.
+Buyers Premium at a rate of 18% including VAT on the hammer price is payable by the buyers of all lots.
 This shall be collected and retained by the Auctioneers.
 Where indicated by an asterisk in the catalogue VAT is payable on the hammer price.

 Droit de Suite